How to Find the Best Budget for Your Lifestyle

 “A budget is telling your money where to go instead of wondering where it went.”Most of us have a predictable income every month and fixed (rent, car payment, internet) and discretionary (entertainment, eating out, hobbies) expenses.
 Once you’ve laid out those figures, there are a couple of ways to approach setting up your budget.

-Figure Out How to Divide Your Monthly Income
+First Things First: Divide Your Monthly Income

 Zero-based budgeting is a common business tactic in which every month starts at zero.
 From there, all of your expenses should be accounted for; spending must not outpace income for the month.
 If you overspend on one category, you’ll come up short in the others.
 If you find that you're going negative at the end of the month, analyze your discretionary expenses to see where cuts can be made.